casanovg/itops-scripts/README.md

 # IT operations scripts
-Several scripts to run services, virtual machines, backups, etc. in a bare-metal server environment based on Fedora.
+Several scripts to run services, VirtualBox machines, backups, etc. in a bare-metal server environment based on Fedora.